dburt/duff_graded_gnt/README.md

 * Loads GNT as submodule, so `git submodule update --init`.
 * Usable as a Ruby library with `require`, providing Duff parsing by chapter.
-* When run as a command, copies whole parsed GNT on standard output, with required Duff chapters added for each word.
+* When run as a command, copies whole parsed GNT with required Duff chapters added for each word to morphgnt_duff.csv, and readable whole verses for each chapter to reader_duff.md.

 ## Sources: